cdiggins/type-inference/README.md

 The algorithm works by assigning a unique type variable to each argument and the return result.
 It then builds a list of constraints based on how each variable is used.
 When `resolve()` is called all constraints are unified to build a series of type sets associated with each type variable referenced in the system.

+"Row variables" in this case are simple existential polymorphism: they are not higher-order kinds.

+## Recursive Function Types

+During unification a type list might have a reference to a type list that is enclosing itself.
+This would generate a cyclical relation and indicates a recursive type.

+It is useful to detect whether the cyclical type relation indicate is to an enclosing function.

+Because a recursive function is a type list containing N nested type-lists, identifying the recursive relation requires substantial bookkeeping.

+ I am used in a function, here is my enclosing function type.

 References:
 * Basic Polymorphic Type-Checking by Luca Cardelli (http://research.microsoft.com/users/luca/Papers/BasicTypechecking.pdf)
 * http://smallshire.org.uk/sufficientlysmall/2010/04/11/a-hindley-milner-type-inference-implementation-in-python/